Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-In order to explain this, we now consider the simple example \cite {Haverkort2012} of NiO: Placing the three $p$-orbitals on every O, the five $ d$-orbitals on every Ni, and letting the energy mesh span the 10 eV region of the $pd$-bands, generates a basis set of eight atomic-like NMTOs yielding the eight $pd$-bands and wave functions.
-Placing merely the three $p$ -orbitals on every O and letting the mesh span the 5 eV region of the O $p$ -bands, generates a basis set, consisting of O $p$-like NMTOs with bonding $ d $-like tails on the Ni neighbors, which yields accurate $p$-bands and wave functions.
-Placing, instead, the five $d$-orbitals on every Ni and letting the mesh span the 4 eV region of the Ni $d$-bands, generates a basis set of Ni $d$-like NMTOs which have antibonding $p$-like tails on the O neighbors and yields accurate $d$-bands and wave functions.
-With the five $d$-orbitals on Ni, \emph{but} a mesh spanning the three O $p$-bands, we get three $ d\left( t_{2g}\right) $-like Ni NMTOs, $xy,$ $xz,$ and $yz,$ with large $ pd\pi $-bonding $p$-tails on the four O neighbors in the plane of the $ t_{2g} $-orbital, plus the two $d\left( e_{g}\right) $-like Ni NMTOs with huge $pd\sigma $-bonding tails -- on the two apical oxygens for $3z^{2}-1,$ and on the four oxygens in the $xy$ plane for $x^{2}-y^{2}$.
+In order to explain this, we now consider the simple example of NaCl-structured NiO: Placing the three $p$-orbitals on every O, the five $d$ -orbitals on every Ni, and letting the energy mesh span the 10 eV region of the $pd$-bands, generates a basis set of eight atomic-like NMTOs yielding the eight $pd$-bands and wave functions (see FIG.s$\,$2 and 4 in Ref.$\,$ \cite{Haverkort2012} and FIG.$\,7$ top in Ref. \cite{12Juelich}).
+Placing merely the three $p$-orbitals on every O and letting the mesh span the 5 eV region of the O $p$-bands, generates a basis set, consisting of O $p$-like NMTOs with bonding $d$-like tails on the Ni neighbors, which yields accurate $p$-bands and wave functions (FIG.$\,7$ bottom in Ref. \cite{12Juelich}).
+Placing, instead, the five $d$-orbitals on every Ni and letting the mesh span the 4 eV region of the Ni $d$-bands, generates a basis set of Ni $d$ -like NMTOs which have antibonding $p$-like tails on the O neighbors and yields accurate $d$-bands and wave functions (FIG.$\,7$ center in Ref. \cite {12Juelich}).
+With the five $d$-orbitals on Ni, \emph{but} a mesh spanning the three O $p$-bands, we get three $d\left( t_{2g}\right) $-like Ni NMTOs, $ xy,$ $xz,$ and $yz,$ with large $pd\pi$-bonding $p$-tails on the four O neighbors in the plane of the $t_{2g}$-orbital, plus the two $d\left( e_{g}\right) $-like Ni NMTOs with huge $pd\sigma$-bonding tails -- on the two apical oxygens for $3z^{2}-1,$ and on the four oxygens in the $xy$ plane for $x^{2}-y^{2}$.
 These fairly delocalized Ni $d$-NMTOs clearly exhibit the Ni-O bonding, but they form a schizophrenic basis set which yields the three O $p$-bands connected across the $pd$-gap to two of the five Ni $d$-bands by steep "ghost" bands.

 This example indicates how the NMTO method can be used to explore covalent interactions in complex materials.
-Other examples may be found in Refs. \onlinecite{Zurek2005} and \onlinecite{Pavarini2005}.
-Note that the fewer the bands to be picked out of a manyfold, i.e. the more diluted the basis set, the more extended are its orbitals because the set is required to solve Schr\"{o}dingers equation in all space.
+Other examples may be found in Refs. \cite {Pavarini2005,Zurek2005,Yamasaki2006,Lechermann2006,Boeri2007,Liu2008,Kent2008,Tanusri2009,Zurek2010,Andersen2011,Haverkort2012} .
+Note that the fewer the bands to be picked out of a manifold, i.e. the more diluted the basis set, the more extended are its orbitals because the set is required to solve Schr\"{o}dingers equation in all space.
+The increased extent leads to an (exponentially) increased energy dependence of the KPWs and that requires using NMTOs with a finer energy mesh.
 As a consequence, the smaller the set, the more complicated its orbitals.